Posts Tagged ‘python’

 (setq py-python-command "C:\Python23\python.exe")

-My code lives in classes, and to test things out, I have code at the end of the main code file that looks sort of like the following:
+My code lives in classes, and to test things out, I have code at

 if __name__ == "__main__":